hackclub/hackclub/README.md

 | Facebook      | https://www.facebook.com/Hack-Club-741805665870458 |
 | Twitter       | https://twitter.com/starthackclub                  |

+## Sponsors

+We're lucky to have some amazing companies donating their products to make Hack Club's development faster and higher-quality.
+If you're interest in contributing your product to Hack Club, please email donate@hackclub.com.

 ## License

 TL;DR: All content is released under the [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
 All code is released under the [MIT License](MIT_LICENSE).
 For the license's full text and attributions, please see [`LICENSE`](LICENSE).